ElasticSearch

 Follow these steps to install PRTG Network Monitor:

-5. Complete the installation and launch the application
+5. Choose the installation location and click Next

 Technical Specifications